mnyrop/wax-cli/docs/sketch-build.md

         - remove ref from item.assets.simple_derivatives
     - see if expected target derivatives exist (via variants config)
       + if not: generate them and add info to item.assets.simple_derivatives
-    - write results to wax.json
+    - write updated results to wax.json
 8. for each item: # iiif
     - if item assets_have_changed?
       + for each asset: